Is it time to Get a New Roof? How Can I Tell? The Major Warning Signs

 The general age of a roof is around 20 to 25 years, so if you’ve only lived in your home for a decade, you may still have time.
 However, if you bought the home recently and it’s decades old, did you have the roof checked over by a professional?

 If not, your roof is possibly decades old without you knowing.
 Even though you haven’t seen any signs of problems recently, they can come on suddenly.
 Many times, these signs come on after inclement weather like heavy rain or snow, though not always.

 What’s important to know is that some roofing issues are more obvious than others.
 Some issues are subtle and require an expert opinion to scope them out.

-The shingles on your roof are what keep water from leaking in, and when these deteriorate, you're extremely vulnerable to massive or slow leaks.
-Sometimes damage is obvious, despite variances.
-One way to tell is if your shingles look like they're curling or buckling.
+The shingles on your roof are what keep water from leaking in, and when these deteriorate, you’re extremely vulnerable to massive or slow leaks.
+Sometimes the damage is obvious, despite variances.
+One way to tell is if your shingles look like they’re curling or buckling.
 This is usually the result of being exposed to sunlight for years.

 Another major sign is when the granules on your shingles start flaking off.
 You may see granules in your gutters as a sure sign.
 Regardless, lost granules aren’t always visible to the naked eye.
 A roofer can examine your shingles carefully to see whether they’re aging.
 Some shingles can get replaced individually, though mass damage typically means a new roof is necessary.

 The valleys on your roof are an important section that help funnel rain and snow into your gutters.
 These roofing areas need a careful inspection because missing shingles there could soon mean leaks.
 That’s especially the case when you have a deluge of rain or a major snowstorm.